The Tiger (2005 film)

-The Tiger (also known as Tiger) is a 2005 Indian Malayalam-language police procedural action thriller film directed by Shaji Kailas and written by B. Unnikrishnan.
+The Tiger (also known as Tiger) is a 2005 Indian Malayalam-language action crime thriller film directed by Shaji Kailas and written by B. Unnikrishnan.
 It stars Suresh Gopi and Siddique in the lead roles, while, Sai Kumar, Gopika, Vineeth Kumar, Anand and Rajan P. Dev appear in supporting roles.

 The Tiger was released on 16 December 2005 and became a commercial success at the box office alongside its Telugu dubbed version Police Samrajyam.